stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 If your last contact with mathematics was in high-school, don't worry.
 Its mathematics is simple to the point that a convolutional neural network for digit recognition can be implemented in a spreadsheet (with no macros), see: [Deep Spreadsheets with ExcelNet](http://www.deepexcel.net/).
 It is only a proof-of-principle solution - not only inefficient, but also lacking the most crucial part - the ability to train new networks.

-The basics of vector calculus is crucial not only for deep learning, but also for many other machine learning techniques (e.g. in [word2vec I wrote about](p.migdal.pl/2017/01/06/king-man-woman-queen-why.html)).
+The basics of vector calculus are crucial not only for deep learning, but also for many other machine learning techniques (e.g. in [word2vec I wrote about](p.migdal.pl/2017/01/06/king-man-woman-queen-why.html)).
 To learn it, I recommend starting from one of the following:

 * J. Ström, K. Åström, and T. Akenine-Möller, [Immersive Linear Algebra](http://immersivemath.com/ila/index.html) - a linear algebra book with fully interactive figures